-Date of Origin (if available): May 11, 2015
+Date of Origin (if available): May 11, 2015 Date(s) of Revision: January 10, 2023

-Faculty Sponsor(s): Eileen Gerrard-Gough, Deb Kenny Nursing Department Approval Date(s): May 11, 2015
+Faculty Sponsor(s): Lori Holt, Evonne Young, Chad Sekutera Nursing Department Approval Date(s): January 10, 2023

 Policy: All nursing students are expected to conduct themselves in a legal, ethical, and appropriate manner during all phases of their education.
-Therefore, students must possess and apply a working knowledge of the American Nurses Association (ANA) Code of Ethics for Nurses (2015) and other applicable standards of professional nursing behavior (See reference list).
+It is encouraged that the Dean of Students be consulted for any questionable behavior.